cdisc-org/DataExchange-DatasetJson-API/README.md

 # DataExchange-DatasetJson-API

-This repo will be used to collaboratively author a Dataset-JSON API specification as part of a 6-week COSA hackathon that will subsequently be fed to the Dataset-JSON standards team.
+This repo will was originally used to collaboratively author a Dataset-JSON API specification as part of a 6-week COSA hackathon that will subsequently be fed to the Dataset-JSON standards team.
+As an outcome of the COSA hackathon, we now have a draft API specification available for review.

 To review the Dataset-JSON API specification use the HTML version named dataset-json-api.html.

 ## Description

-The main purpose of *DataExchange-DatasetJson-API* is to create a draft API specification for Dataset-JSON and proof-of-concept implementations to demonstrate and test the API specification.
+The main purpose of *DataExchange-DatasetJson-API* is to create an API specification for Dataset-JSON.

 To review the HTML specification document, clone this repository so that the swagger-ui folder is available as this content is needed to properly render the HTML document.
 The API endpoints, payloads, and other details are available